 top of page

-The Kid's Trial is broken up into a bunch of steps.
-With each new part, kids will help plan and do the randomised trial.
-You can join in one step, more than one, or all of them!
+The Kid's Trial was broken up into a bunch of steps.
+With each new part, kids helped plan and do the randomised trial.
+Kids could join in one step, more than one, or all of them!

-Before joining The Kid's Trial, we'd like to know what you might already understand about health research and randomised trials.
+Before joining The Kid's Trial, we asked kids what they already understood about health research and randomised trials.

 Planning the trial logo-Single cell holding The Kid's Trial words in it